 Such complaints or concerns might involve:

 Students are advised that the above list is not exhaustive and are invited to bring significant concerns by filing a complaint below.
-Filed complaints will be reviewed and forwarded to the appropriate Dean, including the Assistant Dean for Student Affairs, the Associate Dean for Diversity, Equity, and Inclusion, the Associate Dean for Academic Affairs, the Dean's Office, or another department as appropriate.
+Filed complaints will be reviewed and forwarded to the appropriate Dean, including the Assistant Dean for Student Affairs, the Associate Dean for Student Success, Diversity, Equity, and Inclusion, the Associate Dean for Academic Affairs, the Dean's Office, or another department as appropriate.

 Complaints may be filed anonymously; however, please note that the actions we may take on anonymous complaints and concerns are more limited.
 If you do identify yourself, we will not identify you to the party of concern without discussion with you first.